micharbet/CLE/doc/HOWTO.md

           compatibility across systems and terminals.

    %vVARIABLE
-      ... place any VARIABLE into prompt string.
+          place any VARIABLE into prompt string.
 This will result in following
-          string: **VARIABLE=its_value**, so showing also the name which may be convenient.
-Note that the value alone can be placed by simple $VAR.
-          Both ways are useful to watch a variable or to display any own dynamic content
+          string: **VARIABLE=its_value**, displayig also the name which may be convenient.
+Note that the value alone can be displayed placing simple '$VAR' into the string.
+Both ways are useful to watch a variable or to display any own dynamic content.

   You may want to try e.g. following:
 ```